This tutorial will teach you the basic techniques for solving Picross puzzles.

 When you cross out squares this way, be sure not to cross out squares that could still be filled in.

 Here is another example:

 In this example, there is already an X in the row.
 There are two areas where a large group of squares may go: to the left, or to the right.
 This row's number is 5, so there is not enough room to the left.
 Cross out the squares to the left of X; they will never be filled.

 From there, you can use the overlap technique in the area of the six white squares.

 When solving Picross puzzles, don't guess!
 If you get stuck with a difficult puzzle, you might be tempted to make guesses.
 However, you should be able to solve Picross puzzles just using logic.

 If you are stuck, you might be overlooking a place where you can make progress.
 Keep looking, and try to use logic to figure out where a black square or an X must go.

 If you do end up making guesses, keep in mind that you might end up making contradictions, and you'll have to back up and figure out where you made a mistake.

 Now you know the basic techniques for solving Picross puzzles.
 As you try to solve your first puzzles, you will learn how to use and combine these techniques to discover which squares must be filled.

-The example will show you the steps I took to solve the sample puzzle at the top of this page.
-You don't have to solve all Picross puzzles the way I do; the example is just to help give you ideas for how to solve Picross puzzles.
+The example will show you the steps taken to solve the sample puzzle at the top of this page.
+You don't have to solve all Picross puzzles the same way; the example is just to help give you ideas for how to solve Picross puzzles.